 works in our Denver office with individuals and couples that struggle with developmental trauma, complex relational trauma, empath/narcissistic abuse & healing trauma bonds, and navigating the world as a highly sensitive artist &/or creative.
 As an alternative to counseling in the office, Malia offers Walk & Talk therapy.
 Walk & Talk therapy can be a more relaxed environment than the counseling office.
 It is also a great way to jump start or support your fitness routine.
 Walking while sharing your struggles and life situations can also be meditative.
 It helps you get moving forward.
 Research consistently shows that exercise can significantly impact anxiety, depression, and stress while improving overall mood.
 Walk & Talk therapy is good for clients going through life transition, anxiety, depression, loss & grief.
 Malia brings experience teaching yoga + meditation for over 20 years and working with clients that have experienced various traumas.
 In addition she brings experience of navigating the challenges of long-term relationships, business partnerships, and treating PTSD from multiple car accidents and relational trauma.

-Robyn has been a co-presenter at the Texas Counseling Association’s Annual Conference, presenting on various types of partnerships and sex therapy has enjoyed guest lecturing for college courses and groups on sexual issues, body image, and families and recovery from substance use.
-Robyn has experience working with individuals, couples, and families who struggle with eating disorders, body image issues, low self-esteem, substance use, depression, anxiety, and sexual issues.
-She has a heart for those who find themselves at the intersection of body image issues and sexual concerns and works with clients to explore and regain sexual confidence and meaning in their sexuality and relationships.
-She enjoys collaborating with clients to challenge societal norms to transform narratives, empowering clients to use their voice for change.
-She is supervised by Heather McPherson, MA, LPC-S, LMFT-S, CST
+Robyn has been a co-presenter at the Texas Counseling Association’s Annual Conference, educating licensed practitioners and medical professionals on various types of relationships and Sex Therapy and has enjoyed guest lecturing for college courses and groups on sexual issues, body image, parenting, and families in recovery from substance use and co-occurring disorders.
+Robyn has experience working with individuals, all types of relationship structures, and families with a variety of concerns and presentations including: relational concerns, eating disorders, negative body image, low self-esteem, substance use, depression, anxiety, trauma, life transitions, intimacy struggles, and various sexual issues.
+She enjoys working with clients to explore and regain confidence and meaning in their sexuality and relationships.
+She enjoys collaborating with clients to challenge societal norms in order to transform narratives, empowering clients to use their voices for change.

-During her free time, Robyn enjoys learning, spending time with her family, finding humor in life, and connecting with nature.
+During her free time, Robyn enjoys learning Spanish and Portuguese, spending time with her family, finding humor in life, and connecting with nature.